You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

-Flex nibs are flexible nibs which means the tines spread easily when pressure is applied.
+Flex nibs spread the tines easily when you apply pressure.
 This is done to create line variation like the italic nib.

 Where the italic nib is highly dependent on the size of the nib for the width of the variation, the flex nib is primarily dependent on the pressure of the strokes.